 While it can’t be cured, there are simple and convenient ways to manage it.
 Here’s what you need to know…

 First off, what is dandruff?
-In short, dandruff is the flaking that results from irritation and inflammation of your scalp - often triggered by psoriasis, dry scalp, seborrheic dermatitis, and other skin conditions.
+In short, dandruff is the flaking that results from the irritation of your scalp - this flaking is often triggered by dry scalp, seborrheic dermatitis, psoriasis and other skin conditions.
 It’s an incredibly common condition that affects at least 50% of the population, and is universally loathed.

 Those pesky white flakes that show up on your dark clothing?
 Those are simply dead skin cells flaking off your scalp (or pulled off by itching one’s scalp).